fgaudo/fridgy/docs/index.md

 This rule is especially important for the `Domain` and `App` layers, where the core use-cases of the app are defined.
 `Data` and `UI` can be more difficult to adapt, since they depend on external frameworks, architectures and apis.
 But an attempt should always be made.

+### "Making impossible states impossible"

 Another important rule is to avoid passing objects that may contain invalid data to functions that should not be responsible for validating such data.
 For example, if you need a type to represent a post description, you wouldn't want to use a simple `string`.
 A `string` could be composed entirely of blank characters or start and end with unnecessary spaces — none of which make sense for a description.
 To ensure consistency, each function receiving that string would then need to validate its correctness, increasing the number of test cases.

 Instead, a more appropriate type would be `NonEmptyTrimmedString`, which makes sure that: